hexops/fastfilter/README.md

         seed: u64,
         blockLength: u64,
         fingerprints: []T,
         ...
 ```

-`T` will be the chosen fingerprint size, e.g. `u8` for `Xor8`.

-Look at [`std.io.Writer`](https://sourcegraph.com/github.com/ziglang/zig/-/blob/lib/std/io/writer.zig) and [`std.io.BitWriter`](https://sourcegraph.com/github.com/ziglang/zig/-/blob/lib/std/io/bit_writer.zig) for ideas on actual serialization.

-(The same is true of the fuse filter, replacing `blockLength` with `segmentLength`.)

-## Should I use xor filters or fuse filters?
+## Should I use binary fuse filters or xor filters?

-Xor8 is the recommended default, and has no more than a 0.3% false-positive probability.
-If you have > 100 million keys, fuse8 may be better.

-My _non-expert_ understanding is that fuse filters are more compressed and optimal than **xor+** filters with extremely large sets of keys based on[[1]](https://github.com/FastFilter/xor_singleheader/pull/11)[[2]](https://github.com/FastFilter/fastfilter_java/issues/21)[[3]](https://github.com/FastFilter/xorfilter/issues/5#issuecomment-569121442).
-You should use them in place of xor+, and refer to the xor filter paper for whether or not you are at a scale that requires xor+/fuse filters.

-**Note that the fuse filter algorithm does require a large number of unique keys in order for population to succeed**, see [FastFilter/xor_singleheader#21](https://github.com/FastFilter/xor_singleheader/issues/21) - if you have few (<~125k consecutive) keys creation will fail.
+If you're not sure, start with `BinaryFuse8` filters.
+They're fast, and have a false-positive probability rate of 1/256 (or 0.4%).

+There are many tradeoffs, primarily between:

+* Memory usage
+* Containment check time
+* Population / creation time & memory usage

+See the [benchmarks](#benchmarks) section for a comparison of the tradeoffs between binary fuse filters and xor filters, as well as how larger bit sizes (e.g. `BinaryFuse(u16)`) consume more memory in exchange for a lower false-positive probability rate.

+Note that _fuse filters_ are not to be confused with _binary fuse filters_, the former have issues with construction, often failing unless you have a large number of unique keys.
+Binary fuse filters do not suffer from this and are generally better than traditional ones in several ways.
+For this reason, we consider traditional fuse filters deprecated.

 ## Note about extremely large datasets

-This implementation supports key iterators, so you do not need to have all of your keys in-memory, see `Xor8.populateIter` and `Fuse8.populateIter`.
+This implementation supports key iterators, so you do not need to have all of your keys in-memory, see `BinaryFuse8.populateIter` and `Xor8.populateIter`.

-If you intend to use a xor filter with datasets of 100m+ keys, there is a possible faster implementation _for construction_ found in the C implementation [`xor8_buffered_populate`](https://github.com/FastFilter/xor_singleheader) which is not _yet_ implemented here.
+If you intend to use a xor filter with datasets of 100m+ keys, there is a possible faster implementation _for construction_ found in the C implementation [`xor8_buffered_populate`](https://github.com/FastFilter/xor_singleheader) which is not implemented here.

+## Changelog

+The API is generally finalized, but we may make some adjustments as Zig changes or we learn of more idiomatic ways to express things.
+We will release v1.0 once Zig v1.0 is released.

+- **v0.9.0** (not yet published):
+  - Added much improved benchmarking suite with more details on memory consumption during filter population, etc.
+  - Properly exposed the `Fuse(T)` type, for arbitrary-bit-size fuse filters.
+  - Implemented "Binary Fuse Filters: Fast and Smaller Than Xor Filters" (bleeding edge, paper not yet published)
+  - Deprecated `Fuse` filters in favor of `BinaryFuse` filters, which are generally all-around better.
+- **v0.8.0**: initial release with support for Xor and Fuse filters of varying bit sizes, key iterators, serialization, and a slice de-duplication helper.

 ## Benchmarks

-Benchmarks were ran on both a 2019 Macbook Pro and Windows 10 (WSL2) desktop machine using e.g.:
+Benchmarks were ran on both a 2019 Macbook Pro and Windows 10 desktop machine using e.g.:

 ```
 zig run -O ReleaseFast src/benchmark.zig -- --xor 8 --num-keys 1000000